axeljacobs/btrfs-snap/README.md

 * count is the number of snapshots with the same prefix to keep
 * -r makes the snapshot readonly (requires btrfs-tools v0.20)
 * -c generates more compatible snapshot names
-     (ie. no colons that confuse SAMBA/Window$ clients)
+     (i.e. no colons that confuse SAMBA/Window$ clients)
 * -E treats omitting of snapshots as error
 * -p redefines the prefix to be used as postfix
 * -d dir places the snapshot in dir, relative to the mountpoint